FEASTorg/Slice_PRTO_THT_S2L/README.md

-# Slice Template
+# Protoptying Slice

-Template for creating BREAD slices.
+BREAD slice for creating new BREAD slices.

 ## Introduction